 While no two homes are exactly the same, neither are the journeys of home buyers.
 How you get from the open house to the housewarming party is unique to your financial needs and your comfort level.

 “Not everybody’s situation is the same, but there are some things everyone should look for during the home-buying experience,” says Jeremy Seldon, vice president of Residential Real Estate for Thrivent Credit Union.
-“That starts with a team that will guide you and focus on what’s most important to your needs and wants, and not just on interest rates and closing costs.”
+“That starts with a team that will guide you and focus on what’s most important to your needs and wants.
+The monthly payment is most important because it needs to align with your monthly budget and various other financial goals that you want to accomplish.

 Planning on buying a home?
 Here’s what you should consider.